MADANA-IO/madana-apiclient-go/docs/JsonV1EventSeries.md

 NewJsonV1EventSeriesWithDefaults instantiates a new JsonV1EventSeries object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetLastObservedTime

+`func (o *JsonV1EventSeries) GetLastObservedTime() float32`

+GetLastObservedTime returns the LastObservedTime field if non-nil, zero value otherwise.

+### GetLastObservedTimeOk

+`func (o *JsonV1EventSeries) GetLastObservedTimeOk() (*float32, bool)`

+GetLastObservedTimeOk returns a tuple with the LastObservedTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastObservedTime

+`func (o *JsonV1EventSeries) SetLastObservedTime(v float32)`

+SetLastObservedTime sets LastObservedTime field to given value.

+### HasLastObservedTime

+`func (o *JsonV1EventSeries) HasLastObservedTime() bool`

+HasLastObservedTime returns a boolean if a field has been set.

 ### GetState